bmahakud/REACTtutorial/README.md

 # REACT Exercises

+Let's try to design the header https://diracai.com/

 ##  For Bajrang Sutar

-  -  Add two more navigation buttons in the header "CAREER" and "PRODUCTS"
+  -  1. Add two more navigation buttons in the header "CAREER" and "PRODUCTS"
-  -  Show a dropdown menu onClick on "PRODUCTS".
+  -  2. Show a dropdown menu onClick on "PRODUCTS".

 ## For Reeta Sharma

-  -  Add two more navigation buttons in the header "CAREER" and "PRODUCTS"
+  -  1. Add two more navigation buttons in the header "CAREER" and "PRODUCTS"
-  -  Show a dropdown menu onClick on "PRODUCTS".
+  -  2. Show a dropdown menu onClick on "PRODUCTS".

 ## For Debaprasad Mahakud